 Are you tired of Netflix and want to fire up Stan instead?
 If so, you’re in luck, because Stan is home to some of the best TV shows and new movies currently available in Australia.
-If you want to get data-free Stan streaming on your mobile phone, hit the jump link below to see what plans are available right away:
+Stan is Australia’s homegrown answer to Netflix, and in many cases has an edge over its US rival:

 - It starts at $10 and its top-tier plan is cheaper than Netflix’s top tier plan